Devrana05/Supervised-Learning-Minor-Project/README.md

 ## Dataset

 > **Note:** The dataset is not included in this repository.
-To run the notebook, you will need to provide your own `loan_approval_data.csv` and place it in the project root.Can find on kaggle
+To run the notebook, you will need to provide your own `loan_approval_data.csv` and place it in the project root.
+Can find on kaggle

 - **Rows:** 1,000 applicants (50 missing values per column, imputed)
 - **Target:** `Loan_Approved` (Yes / No) — imbalanced: ~70% No, ~30% Yes